Premises Liability

 Dog Bites

 Did you know that California has one of the highest rates of dog bites in the United States?
 In 2018, there were more than 2,100 dog bite claims filed in California.
 Across the U.S., dog bites injure millions of people each year.
 California has some of the most strict laws protecting dog bite victims.
-This strict liability law allows victims to pursue compensation from the dog’s owner even if he or she was not involved or directly responsible for the dog bite.
+These laws include strict liability provisions that may allow an injured person to pursue compensation from a dog’s owner under certain circumstances.

 Owners are liable for dog bites that occur on their property, near their property, or in public.
-For example, if you are jogging on the road and a dog runs out of a yard and attacks you in the street, the owner is still liable for your injuries.
+For example, if you are jogging on the road and a dog runs out of a yard and attacks you in the street, the owner may still be legally responsible for the injuries under California law.

 Contact the Premises Liability Attorneys Who Care

-No matter what sort of premises liability accident caused your injuries, one thing is for sure – you need a compassionate and aggressive advocate on your side.
-At Lipeles Law Group, we pride ourselves on offering legal guidance that works for each client.
+No matter what sort of premises liability accident caused your injuries, one thing is for sure – you may benefit from speaking with an attorney about your situation.
+At Lipeles Law Group, we aim to provide legal guidance tailored to each client’s circumstances.